-Dayana is a Registered Psychologist and a Counselling Psychologist Registrar with the Psychologist Board of Australia.
+Dayana is a Registered Psychologist with the Psychologist Board of Australia.
 She is also a full member of the Australian Psychological Society and a member of the Association for Contextual Behavioral Science.
 She holds a Master of Psychology (Counselling), a Post-graduate Diploma in Psychology, a Bachelor of Science (Psychology) and a Diploma in Nursing.

 Dayana is experienced in providing counselling, within a variety of settings including family services, employment services and in private practice settings.
 She utilises Acceptance and Commitment Therapy, Cognitive Behavioural Therapy, and Solution-Focused Therapy.

-Dayana also practices yoga, loves bushwalking, enjoys Sufi poetry, and has a keen interest in photography.
+Dayana also practices yoga, loves bushwalking, enjoys Sufi poetry, and has a keen interest in photography and gardening.

 WHAT TYPES OF CLIENTS DOES DAYANA WORK WITH?

 Dayana is passionate in working with adults and older adults and her areas of interest are Depression, Anxiety, Women & Health issues, Pain Management, Acculturation issues, Grief and Loss, Vocational issues as well as Substance Abuse issues.
 She also speaks Malay/ Indonesian as a second language.
 Dayana is a Medicare Provider for Better Access Scheme/ Mental Health Care Plan.
-She also consults with patients funded through WorkCover, the Transportation Accident Commission (TAC), Victim Of Crimes Assistance Tribunal (VOCAT), Open Place (Support Services for Forgotten Australians) and Primary Health Network NorthWestern Melbourne (CAREinMIND Targeted Psychological Support Services).
+She also consults with patients funded through WorkCover, the Transportation Accident Commission (TAC), Victim Of Crimes Assistance Tribunal (VOCAT), and Open Place (Support Services for Forgotten Australians).

 The ACT of Living, 203 High St, Northcote, Vic 3070